lgss/service-design-manual/service-manual/user-centred-design/accessibility.md

 ##Further reading
-You can read more about the accessibility testing we've carried out while building GOV.UK on [this blog post by GDS Accessibility Lead Joshua Marshall](https://gds.blog.gov.uk/2012/01/20/user-testing-accessibility/).
+You can read more about the accessibility testing we've carried out while building LGSS on [this blog post by GDS Accessibility Lead Joshua Marshall](https://gds.blog.gov.uk/2012/01/20/user-testing-accessibility/).